 So visually, these options look like this:

+Pinterest requests that you “Maintain empty space equal to at least half the height of the logo on all sides.”
 Again, you cannot use any of the Pinterest Marks to suggest “Pinterest is sponsoring your promotion or is formally affiliated with it.”

 While Tumblr is happy to give you high-resolution versions of its logo, at this time they request that you don’t use their logo on merchandise.
 Their guidelines are pretty clear: “You shouldn’t use the Tumblr Marks on any merchandise without our permission.”

 You probably saw this one coming, but Instagram also does not allow their logo to be used on merchandise.
 They will allow it on packaging, but not “on merchandise, such as toys, apparel or accessories.”
 Some of our suppliers have reached out to Instagram to seek permission, but at this time you are unable to use their logo on your custom items.

 You also cannot print the Vine logo on your promotional products.
 Vine’s current policy is “The Vine marks should not be used on any merchandise or tangible goods.”

 The check-in service Foursquare is really cool because they provide a graphic for you to use as a window cling in your brick-and-mortar business.
 However, they do not allow the use of their logo on promotional items.
 They state that you “may not use the Foursquare Marks on any merchandise without our permission.”

 Yelp offers logos, buttons, and badges for small business owners.
 Their page directly states that you can use “Yelp creative assets to identify and refer to Yelp in marketing and informational materials.”
 They also have these eight guidelines when you are using their brand assets on your marketing materials:

 1. Your use must be substantially separated from other logos, trademarks and graphics